Port of Tripoli (Lebanon)

 The Port of Tripoli (مرفأ طرابلس) is the second major port in Lebanon.
 The port covers an approximate area of 3 km2, with a water area of 2.2 km2, and the land area composing of 320000 m2, and a 420000 m2 dump area adjacent to the current port, reserved for the future Container Terminal and Free Market Zone.

 History

-The port of Tripoli remained by and large a nature formed harbor, a geographical strip of land where sailboats servicing the trade lines along the coastlines of Turkey, Syria, Lebanon and Egypt, extending to Malta, Crete and Greece would dock.
-The half moon shaped gulf of El Mina acted as natural shelter to North East winds that create strong currents in deep waters.
+The port of Tripoli remained by and large a natural harbor, a geographical strip of land where sailboats servicing the trade lines along the coastlines of Turkey, Syria, Lebanon and Egypt, extending to Malta, Crete and Greece would dock.
+The crescent-shaped gulf of El Mina acted as natural shelter to North East winds that create strong currents in deep waters.

-Ships docked in the El Mina gulf and were serviced by local merchant boats that would offload the ship cargo by manual labor to the small boats that would transfer the goods to the dry docks.
-Ships up to the early twentieth century remained small to medium loads of 50 to 75 tons per ship.
+Ships docked in the El Mina gulf and were serviced by local merchant boats that offloaded the ship cargo by manual labor to the small boats that transferred the goods to the dry docks.
+Up to the early twentieth century, ships typically carried small to medium loads of 50 to 75 tons per ship.